The Impact of COVID-19 on Healthcare Innovation

 > Federal and state governments are incentivizing new avenues for health promotion by changing rules governing health privacy, insurance and cybersecurity;

 > global and local use of AI is part of public health, business management, and cost-saving medical solutions;

 > small businesses and solo entrepreneurs can meet demand for mental health fitness (amidst human or job loss and lockdowns); and

 > entrepreneurs and their backers should operate strategically to meet customer health needs amidst COVID19 including technology that addresses needs of minorities and older people who are disproportionately impacted by COVID19.

 Perhaps, most importantly, panelists will provide perspective on which innovations are here to stay and where additional opportunities may occur given the especially high demand for mental and healthcare services in general.

 Principal, Veron Ventures

 With vision and innovation, Ilyse Veron ably advises executives and directs enterprise-wide communications strategies through her consultancy Veron Ventures.
-Her client Darmiyan, which has a whole solution for Alzheimer’s including an algorithm for brain scoring, just raised $6 million with Eisai-leading and has been featured in WSJ, Fortune, Psychology Today and the entrepreneurial hub VatorTV.
+Her client Darmiyan, whose non-invasive brain diagnostic predicts and monitors Alzheimer’s type dementia, initially closed a seed round with Eisai leading and has been featured in WSJ, Fortune, Psychology Today and the entrepreneurial hub VatorTV.
 Read full profile…

 Entrepreneur / Investor / Adviser